linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM.md

 Cryptocurrencies Cryptocurrencies, for example, Bitcoin or Ethereum, use blockchain technology to create payment systems that bypass traditional channels such as credit cards, debit cards, or checks.
 This alternative system offers greater security and anonymity for financial transactions.
 Bitcoin was introduced in 2009, but it has since been joined by many other digital currencies; in 2021, there were approximately 4,000 different cryptocurrencies.
 But many of these have essentially no or negligible trading volume and almost all are far smaller (in terms of total outstanding value) than Bitcoin or Ethereum.

 Cryptocurrency's promise as an alternative to traditional currencies and payment systems still remains unclear.
 One challenge is price volatility, making it a problematic store of value.
-In 2021, for example, the dollar value of one bitcoin ranged from below  \$30,000 to more than\$ 63,000.
+In 2021, for example, the dollar value of one bitcoin ranged from below \$30,000 to more than \$63,000.
 Another challenge is that transactions require enormous amounts of costly energy for the computers that validate those transactions.
 Moreover, the rate at which transactions can be validated remains miniscule compared to that offered by the traditional credit card network.
 These problems limit the efficacy of cryptocurrency as a means of exchange.

 A more recent innovation in this regard is the stablecoin.
 This is a cryptocurrency that the issuer pledges to redeem for a conventional currency (e.g., the U.S. dollar) on demand.
 The largest stablecoin today is Tether.
 Stable-dollar cryptocurrencies typically are backed by holdings of dollars, often held by a third-party custodian, which ensures the ability to convert into dollars.
 In other cases, the collateral might be other assets or cryptocurrencies, but that generally requires overcollaterization to compensate for the risk of fluctuations in the value of the collateral.
 Without adequate collateralization, stable coins are vulnerable to "runs" in which a wave of investors attempt to withdraw their money at once.
 The Fed and other regulators have expressed concern with the potential for runs and are considering new regulatory approaches to limit that risk.